AlexJinlei/Magnetic_Flux_Rope_Detection/data_processing/README.md

 GS_DATA_DownloadCDAwebData_ElectronPitchAngle.py downloads electron pitch angle data from Wind spacecraft.

-Please specify year, start date and end date in each code.
+Please specify year, start date and end date in the first a few lines in each code.
 Besides that, you may want to change the directories to save downloaded data.

-### 2) Download data
+### 2) Preprocess data
+- GS_DATA_preprocess_one_year_data_Wind.py
+- GS_DATA_preprocess_one_year_data_ACE.py
+- GS_DATA_preprocess_ElectronPitchAngle.py

+These three files are used to preprocess downloaded data.
+Please specify input data file name and the path to save output data.